sqlballs/MicrosoftFabricPre-Con/fabricoverview/05 - Introduction to Mirroring in Fabric.md

 <img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/textbubble.png"> <h2>05 -  Mirroring in Fabric</h2>
 <br></br>
 In this module we will explore various data replication techniques using Mirroring in Fabric, which offers efficient and low-latency solutions.
-They will explore the process of integrating diverse data sources, such as Azure SQL Database, Azure Cosmos DB, and Snowflake, into a unified analytics platform, OneLake.
+They will explore the process of integrating diverse data sources.

 (<a href="https://github.com/sqlballs/MicrosoftFabricPre-Con/blob/main/fabricoverview/00%20-%20Pre-Requisites.md" >Make sure you check out the <b>Pre-Requisites</b> page before you start</a>.
 You'll need all of the items loaded there before you can proceed with the workshop.)